 We all know that we don’t keep our online identity as hidden or as protected as we should.
 We keep the same password for every single account, we happily give away our personal information online, and we are blissfully ignorant as to just how easy it can be for hackers to find their way into our private accounts.

-At The Independent Pharmacy, we work extremely hard to protect your personal and medical data that you entrust us with.
+At The Independent Pharmacy, we work extremely hard to protect the personal and medical data that you entrust us with.
 Unfortunately, however hard we try to protect your data, we can only secure the areas that we have control over.
 For complete data security, we also need your help.

-We have compiled a list of some easy to follow tips that can help secure all of your online accounts and help put your mind at ease when using the Internet.
+We have compiled a list of some easy-to-follow tips that can help secure all of your online accounts and help put your mind at ease when using the Internet.

 Before inputting your sensitive data into a website, especially credit card information, you need to check whether the site itself is encrypted.
 In order to do this you must look for two things: